netaxis-solutions/apio-core-docs/docs/workflows/nodes.md

 | form_input | [optional] a set of fields to be filled by the user when executing the action. |
 | notification_email_template | [optional] The mail template to send to the users with the role. |

+See the [manual actions](advanced/manual_actions) section for more details about the setup and the usage.

 ## Cancel manual action

 Technical name: `cancel_manual_action`